Unfit to Practice: Plus Making Billions

 Corporate Watch investigated Practice Plus Group, a private health company making billions from NHS contracts for healthcare in prisons and immigration detention centres.
 After examining government contracts and coroner’s reports, we can reveal the company’s troubling record when it comes to its ‘care’ of vulnerable patients.

-In 2023, the latest so-called ‘Illegal’ Migration Act was passed into law, deepening the harmful impact of the ‘hostile environment’ policy for people seeking asylum.
-The devastating impact for those people effectively leaves them criminalised, forced into dire accommodation and facing huge challenges from a pitiful income to issues accessing healthcare and legal support.
+In 2023, the latest ‘Illegal’ Migration Act was passed into law, deepening the harmful impact of the ‘hostile environment’ policy for people seeking asylum.
+The devastating impact for those people effectively leaves them criminalised, forced into dire accommodation and facing huge challenges, from a pitiful income, to issues accessing healthcare and legal support.
 Routes to the UK have been either criminalised or are inadequate, and immigration detention populations continue to rise as the government promises to lock up more and more people seeking safety.
 Meanwhile, corporate profits from this unethical system continue to soar.

 While investigating, we found:

-- Practice Plus Group (PPG) is making billions from healthcare contracts to work with patients in prisons and immigration detention centres across England.
+• Practice Plus Group (PPG) is making billions from healthcare contracts to work with patients in prisons and immigration detention centres across England.

-- The health care contract for Derwentside – a women’s immigration detention centre – is run by PPG, Women have spoken out about the inadequate care they received and the culture of disbelief they faced in detention.
+• The health care contract for Derwentside – a women’s immigration detention centre – is run by PPG.
+Women have spoken out about the inadequate care they received and the culture of disbelief they faced in detention.

-- Private equity firm, Bridgepoint, owns the health company.
-The controversial investment manager is well politically connected with at least two of its staff having spent time in senior government trade positions.
+• Private equity firm, Bridgepoint, owns the health company.
+The controversial investment manager is politically well-connected, with at least two of its staff having spent time in senior government trade positions.

-Practice Plus Group – No Justice in Health
+Practice Plus Group: No Justice in Health

 PPG calls its immigration detention and prison services, ‘Health in Justice’, and claims it’s responsible for 41,000 patients across 45 prisons and immigration centres, with many of its contracts lasting for seven or more years, effectively locking in privatisation.
 It’s the company’s second most profitable area of work, seeing revenue of £205.4m for 2023, with income steadily rising year on year.
 Our research found that between 2021 and 2033, PPG will be awarded just over £1bn for prison healthcare.
 This includes contracts to run prison mental health services.